enyst/playground/.openhands/microagents/lil-opus.md

 3. Craft a specific prompt for the main resolver
 4. If no, decide whether and how to respond

-How does that sound?
-Let me know what you think!

 ### 3. Handoff to Main Resolver
 (To be expanded with our discussion)